Silverasdf/sonificationproject2023/README.md

 From here, you can follow the usages of the different folders.
 Note different things such as directories that may need to be changed in programs.

+Note: For humantest.py, there are some extra steps that are beyond a conda environment.
+You will need to get portaudio to work with pyaudio.
+This can be done by following the instructions here: <https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error>

 ## Folders

 Analysis - Shows some plots